GlobalNamesArchitecture/biodiversity/README.md

 With default settings you can access parserserver via 4334 port using a socket client library of your programming language.
-You can find [socket client script example][9] in the examples directory of the gem.
+You can find [socket client script example][socket_example] in the examples directory of the gem.

 If you want to check if socket server works for you: